personium/website/src/en/apiref/333_List_ComplexType_links.md

+---
+id: 333_List_ComplexType_links
+title: Retrieve links list from ComplexType to other objects
-# Retrieve links list from ComplexType to other objects
+sidebar_label: Retrieve links list from ComplexType to other objects
+---

 ## Overview